roboflow/inference/docs/server_configuration/accepted_input_formats.md

 !!! warning

-    Roboflow advises all users hosting the inference server in production environments not to enable this option if there is any risk of malicious requests reaching the server.
+    Roboflow advises all users hosting the inference server in production environments not to enable this option if the server is open to requests from the open Internet or is not locked down to accept only authenticated requests from your workspace's API key.

 ## Sending URLs to inference images